willwhitney/willwhitney.github.io/index.md

 ![me in lab](assets/img/in_lab.jpg)

-I'm Will Whitney, a research scientist at DeepMind on the Control team.
+I'm Will Whitney, a research scientist at DeepMind.
 I got my PhD working with Kyunghyun Cho at NYU.
 Before that I worked with Josh Tenenbaum and Tejas Kulkarni at MIT for my Master's.
 In a past life I started a company and went through Y Combinator.
 I also created [Hydrogen](https://atom.io/packages/hydrogen), an interactive coding environment for the Atom text editor, which was downloaded >2,000,000 times.

 ## Research interests
-My research focuses on the problem of sample-efficient learning, mostly in the domain of robotics.
-What kinds of algorithms can take advantage of the structure of our 3D physical world to make learning more efficient, and how do they scale with additional data?
+Currently my research is about learning models of the physical world.
+I want to build generative models good enough to live inside of, whether for fun and games, to do [work](/computing-inside-ai.html), or to [train agents](/learned-simulators.html).
+This touches diffusion and video generation, 3D physics modeling, NeRF, and lots more.

-These days, this mostly takes the form of [learned simulation](/learned-simulators.html).
-It is much easier to encode structure into a dynamics model than a policy, and simulators unlock capabilities beyond policy training, such as policy evaluation and safety checks.
+I got into working on world models through robotics.
+Every problem in robotics that we can simulate sufficiently well is now relatively easy to solve.
+Every problem that we can't simulate is basically impossible and requires thousands of hours of human demonstrations to get results.
+To me, that implies that scaling simulation and making it cheap to author huge, near-perfect simulators of new scenes is plausibly the best way to make progress in robotics.
+This is especially true since progress on video generative models is so fast.

 ## Selected publications